jodyboucher/ansible-role-wp-cli/README.md

 # Ansible role: wp-cli

-An [Ansible](https://www.ansible.com/) role that installs and WP-CLI.
+An [Ansible](https://www.ansible.com/) role that installs WP-CLI (a set of command-line tools for managing WordPress installations).

 ## Requirements